Helix Aspersa

 Contemporary Art Space Chester

 The delicate installation features a modified snail shell, meticulously drilled to create tiny perforations.
-Illuminated from within, the shell is placed inside a cast iron tube, concealed within a gallery wall.
-First exhibited in Woolley’s 2010 degree show—later touring to the Cube Gallery, Manchester—the piece has since appeared in numerous exhibitions, including Life, The Universe and Everything in Chester, where it won first prize.
-It has also been shown at Contemporary Art Space Chester, Islington Mill Salford, Piccadilly Place Manchester, and the Grosvenor Museum Chester.
-As a pivotal work in Woolley’s artistic journey, this piece encapsulates her mastery of fragile materials, reinterpreting them through a deeply poetic and philosophical lens.
+Illuminated from within with a small light, the shell is placed inside a tube, concealed within a gallery wall.
+First exhibited in Woolley’s 2010 degree show and later touring to the Cube Gallery, Manchester, the installation has since appeared in numerous exhibitions, including Life, The Universe and Everything in Chester, where it won first prize.

-"Ideas are to objects as constellations are to stars." — Walter Benjamin
+"Ideas are to objects as constellations are to stars."
+Walter Benjamin